amanvig1/website/content/post/05_bfs_vs_topo.md

 In this graph search algorithm, we visit all the neighbours of the node in an arbitrary order.
 Let's consider the direct neighbours as the first level and the neighbours of the neighbours as the second level and so on.
 BFS will visit all nodes on the first level before visiting all nodes on the second level and so on.

 Here's a visualization of BFS on a graph of project dependencies.
-The edges indicate dependents, i.e, `pest` depends on `serde_json`, etc.
+The edges indicate dependents, i.e., `pest` depends on `serde_json`, etc.
 Feel free to pause and explore the order in which nodes are visited.
 You can click on a node to start BFS from that node.

 {{% include "05_bfs_vs_topo/common.html" %}}